massacresIV/PF1EE/docs/srd/classes/base/inquisitor/inquisitor.md

   <figcaption className="artworkCaption">Art by Wayne Reynolds</figcaption>
 </figure>

-Scourge of the unfaithful and hunter of horrors, the inquisitor roots out the enemies of sher faith with grim conviction and an array of divine blessings.
+Scourge of the unfaithful and hunter of horrors, the Inquisitor roots out the enemies of sher faith with grim conviction and an array of divine blessings.

-Grim and determined, the inquisitor roots out enemies of the faith, using trickery and guile when righteousness and purity is not enough.
-Although inquisitors are dedicated to a deity, they are above many of the normal rules and conventions of the church.
+Grim and determined, the Inquisitor roots out enemies of the faith, using trickery and guile when righteousness and purity is not enough.
+Although Inquisitors are dedicated to a deity, they are above many of the normal rules and conventions of the church.
 They answer to their deity and their own sense of justice alone, and are willing to take extreme measures to meet their goals.

 **Role:** Inquisitors tend to move from place to place, chasing down enemies and researching emerging threats.
 As a result, they often travel with others, if for no other reason than to mask their presence.
 Inquisitors work with members of their faith whenever possible, but even such allies are not above suspicion.

-**Alignment:** An inquisitor’s alignment must be within one step of sher deity’s, along either the law/chaos axis or the good/evil axis.
+**Alignment:** An Inquisitor’s alignment must be within one step of sher deity’s, along either the law/chaos axis or the good/evil axis.

 **Hit Die:** d8.